-Your Child can't be covered under this Plan as a dependent of two Covered Persons retired from the same institution.
-You and your Spouse may both have medical coverage through the same institution and both have Retiree Coverage under a GuideStone sponsored medical plan.
-If so, You must decide which of You will carry the Child as a dependent.
-You also have to tell GuideStone what You decide.
+Your Child can't be covered under this Plan as a dependent of two Covered Persons.
+You must decide which of You will carry the Child as a dependent.
+You also have to tell your Employer what You decide.

 4. When coverage begins